flintinatux/spintax_parser/README.md

       puts spintext.unspin
     end

+And you will end up with several random variations of the same text, such as:

+    Hi worlds.
+    Hi planet?
+    Hello world?
+    Hi planet?
+    Hi world?
+    Hi world!
+    Hi world.
+    Hello world.
+    Hello world!
+    Hello worlds.

 And don't worry: calling `unspin` on a string with no spintax will safely return an unaffected copy of the string.

-Note that the `unspin` method doesn't really care if the object you mix it into is a String or not, as long as its `to_s` method returns a string written in spintax.
+Also, note that the `unspin` method doesn't really care if the class you mix it into is a descendant of String or not, as long as its `to_s` method returns a string written in spintax.

 ## Contributing